isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-03-01-LSB-latest-news-lsb-practical-exam-2021.md

 - Include your name for reference when making payment and attach the proof of payment in the online application form.

-**Deadline for submission**
+**F. Deadline for submission**

 8\.
 All completed applications through the online application form together with the fees to be paid must be done before the closing date of **15 March 2022**.

 9\.
 The submission of the site selection to Ms Mitsy Ng (email to: <mitsy_ng@sla.gov.sg>) must be done after **15 March 2022** and no later than **12 April 2022**.

 10\.
-I would appreciate if you could inform interested persons know the contents of this Notice.
-Please contact Ms Mitsy Ng (email to: <mitsy_ng@sla.gov.sg>) if you have questions on the practical examinations.
+The LSB would appreciate if you could inform interested persons on the content of this LSB Notice.
+Please contact Ms Mitsy Ng (email to: <mitsy_ng@sla.gov.sg>) if you have questions on this examination.